qwerto-steam/Dashboard-Sharing/README.md

 **Nothing is copied and nothing is modified.** Because they are shortcuts rather than copies, a mod update can't leave a stale version behind.
 Deleting the folder afterwards removes only the shortcuts; your mods, your saves and your game data aren't touched.

-## Ah the old sketchy internet script trick.
-I'm not falling for that again...

-I wouldn't trust me either.
-It's about 300 lines.
-Ask a friendly online assistant to read it.

 ## If something doesn't work